 Corrected entry: There were only three weeks between the night General Radek was captured and the the night of the ceremony to honor President Marshal.
 Even with the help of agent-turned-traitor Gibbs, three weeks would have been too short an amount of time for the terrorists to get all the information they needed, study the layout of the plane, come prepared with a pilot trained to fly such a plane and kill the actual news crew originally cleared to fly on Air Force One.

-    New this month Correction: There's no evidence 3 weeks is not enough time.
+Correction: There's no evidence 3 weeks is not enough time.
 In fact, with the given number of terrorists and urgency to complete their mission, three weeks is plenty of time.

 Corrected entry: The tape of the Notre Dame football game is playing in the President's office.
 However, the screen never once shows the things TV stations put on, like their logo, the score, time, position of the ball, etc.

 Correction: That's because in 1997, TV station logos, score, time, etc. weren't typically displayed during game play.
 You would usually only see that displayed during stoppages, or at a commercial break.

 Corrected entry: In the scene when the terrorists burst into the cockpit, after the pilot is shot they hold a gun to the co-pilot and demand him to take off.
 He reaches over and pulls a lever which causes the plane to veer off the runway.
 In fact that lever is the speed brake, normally used when landing, which actually causes the plane to slow down, not veer off the runway.

 Correction: Immediately after pulling the lever, the co-pilot is shot in the back, causing him to fall forward & to the right, pulling the stick over.
 That's what causes the plane to veer, not the lever he pulled.